 Matt received his B.S., cum laude, and M.S. in chemistry with a concentration in biochemistry and organic chemistry from DePaul University College of Science and Health.
-While in law school, Matt was a staff editor on the DePaul Journal of Art, Technology & Intellectual Property Law, and a member of the Appellate Moot Court Society.
-Before joining Sterne Kessler, Matt practiced as an intellectual property litigator at a large general practice law firm in Chicago.
+While in law school, Matt was a staff editor on the DePaul Journal of Art, Technology & Intellectual Property Law, a member of the Appellate Moot Court Society, and a judicial extern for Judge Amy J. St. Eve, formerly of the United States District Court for the Northern District of Illinois.

 American Bar Association, Section of Intellectual Property Litigation, Co-Chair of the Inequitable Conduct Subcommittee

 The Giles S. Rich American Inn of Court